ue22-p25/frontend-chatbot/README.md

   to keep track of the conversation (both prompts and answers)
 - a prompt area with a send button

-your code should mainly go in the `sendPrmpt` function in the js file
+your code should mainly go in the `sendPrompt` function in the js file

 ## the servers and the API